ganelson/inform/resources/Documentation/Writing with Inform.md

 2) There must of course be exactly one `begins here` line, and exactly one `ends here` line.

 3) Until 2023, it was common for extensions to place documentation underneath the `ends here` line, after a conspicuous tear-off marker line `---- DOCUMENTATION ----`.
-There is now a much better system for documentation: see [Extension documentation].
+There is now a much better system for documentation: see [Extension documentation and testing].

 4) Other than this old style of documentation, which is now deprecated, no content is permitted below the `ends here` line.
 So it really should be at the end of the file.